 Go Camping in Your Backyard

 Set up a tent in your backyard, and pretend you’re going camping.
-Sing campfire songs, and pretend to spot animals outside the tent with your flashlight.
+Sing campfire songs, and look for animals outside the tent with your flashlight.

 Head to the Playground

 The playground never disappoints, and it gives your child the chance to make some friends.
-Push your little one on the swings, or take a ride down the slide together.
+Put him on the swings, or take a ride down the slide together.
 A game of tag never hurts either.